DanielReddJones/whoisthisjoker.com/content/post/aol-gold.md

 ![login](/images/desktop_gold/1.png)

-This screen is redundant because as soon as you type in your username it takes you to another login screen asking for your username again.
+This screen feels redundant because as soon as you type in your username it takes you to another login screen asking for your username again.

 ![login again for some reason](/images/desktop_gold/2.png)